BuiltonDev/builton-examples/webhook/user_created_slack_alert/README.md

 6. Add a `secrets.dev.json` file containing your Builton Webhook Secret and your Slack URL.
 You can use the `secrets.example.json` as a template.

-7. Run `serverless offline` to run the service locally or `serverless deploy` to run it on AWS.
+7. Use `serverless offline` to run the service locally or `serverless deploy` to run it on AWS.